By Masaki Iwamaru – Service Engineer | Microsoft Endpoint Manager – Intune

 Check that the app configuration policy targets the Box for EMM app that you are deploying.
 Sometimes it targets the incorrect applicationID of the same app name because you have multiple Box for EMM apps in the Microsoft Endpoint Manager admin center or you have deleted and re-added the app.

-The app configuration policy type should be Managed devices instead of Managed apps.
+Note The app configuration policy type should be Managed devices instead of Managed apps.

 App protection policy is not applied after sign-in.